 Spearheading international competitiveness

-Before the formulation of Industrial Policy, industrial development in India before independence was in shambles.
+Before the formulation of the Industrial Policy, industrial development in India before independence was in shambles.
 Under colonial rule, a proper industrial base in India could not be formed.
 Even the cotton textile industry, the first industry in India, was in ruins under British control.

 Industrial development in India started with the implementation of Industrial Policy in 1948, and took off with the Policy in 1991, with the liberalization of the economy.